brianellin/bsky-mcp-server/test/thread_examples_results.md

               <replies>
                 <post type="reply" uri="at://did:plc:2rksch7psuzxuyajs542twor/app.bsky.feed.post/3lmsr73yjet2v" bsky_url="https://bsky.app/profile/intellog.com/post/3lmsr73yjet2v" author_name="Intellog Inc." author_handle="intellog.com" posted_at="4/14/2025, 4:55:43 PM" reply_to="at://did:plc:2rksch7psuzxuyajs542twor/app.bsky.feed.post/3lmsr73yjes2v">
                   <content>
-                    If we could configure an alert — similar to the one where we&apos;re tagged in a post, for example — that would be great.
-That would draw feed subscribers&apos; attention back to the feed when there&apos;s actually something new to see. | 🦋 | 🧵 4/8
+                    If we could configure an alert — similar to the one where we're tagged in a post, for example — that would be great.
+That would draw feed subscribers' attention back to the feed when there's actually something new to see. | 🦋 | 🧵 4/8
                   </content>
                   Engagement: 0 likes, 0 reposts, 1 replies
                   <replies>
                     <post type="reply" uri="at://did:plc:2rksch7psuzxuyajs542twor/app.bsky.feed.post/3lmsr73yke32v" bsky_url="https://bsky.app/profile/intellog.com/post/3lmsr73yke32v" author_name="Intellog Inc." author_handle="intellog.com" posted_at="4/14/2025, 4:55:43 PM" reply_to="at://did:plc:2rksch7psuzxuyajs542twor/app.bsky.feed.post/3lmsr73yjet2v">
                       <content>
                         In effect, it enables the feed to be monitored passively rather than actively.
-If Bluesky can do just this one thing, we&apos;d be good for a while, at least.
+If Bluesky can do just this one thing, we'd be good for a while, at least.
 The last post in this thread has an example of one of the feeds we manage, BluFly. | 🦋 | 🧵 5/8
                       </content>
                       Engagement: 0 likes, 0 reposts, 1 replies
                       <replies>
                         <post type="reply" uri="at://did:plc:2rksch7psuzxuyajs542twor/app.bsky.feed.post/3lmsr73yke42v" bsky_url="https://bsky.app/profile/intellog.com/post/3lmsr73yke42v" author_name="Intellog Inc." author_handle="intellog.com" posted_at="4/14/2025, 4:55:43 PM" reply_to="at://did:plc:2rksch7psuzxuyajs542twor/app.bsky.feed.post/3lmsr73yke32v">
                           <content>
-                            We speak of it as being &apos;double curated&apos;: our curation is by identifying and vetting Trusted Contributors (TC).
-In turn, the TC&apos;s curate their posts by adding an &apos;Emojitag&apos; (specifically 🛩️ in BluFly’s case) to signal whether their post should be in the feed, or not.
-It&apos;s really simple. | 🦋 | 🧵 6/8
+                            We speak of it as being 'double curated': our curation is by identifying and vetting Trusted Contributors (TC).
+In turn, the TC's curate their posts by adding an 'Emojitag' (specifically 🛩️ in BluFly’s case) to signal whether their post should be in the feed, or not.
+It's really simple. | 🦋 | 🧵 6/8
                           </content>
                           Engagement: 0 likes, 0 reposts, 1 replies
                           <replies>